 III.
 Summary: Alcohol and Longevity

 Also, it appears that beer, wine, and distilled spitits in moderation are equally effective in promoting health and longevity.
-Spirits include rum, tequila, whiskey, vodka, etc.
+Spirits include rum, whiskey, vodka, etc.

 IV.
 Resources on Alcohol and Longevity